Indiana Choice Scholarships: Proponents of the voucher program

-Opponents of vouchers
+Opponents of the voucher program

 While a choice in school may be favored by many, there are those who do not like the idea.
-Supporters of public schools say the program undermines the foundation of the public school system.
-They also point to the irony that schools are expected to fix their shortfalls while losing money from the students who depart for private schools.
+Supporters of public schools say the program undermines the foundation of the public school system, citing disabilities concerns, financial barriers, divisions, and a lack of improvement.
+Opponents They also point to the irony that schools are expected to fix their shortfalls while losing money from the students who depart for private schools.